ln-harris/se_project_spots/README.md

 ## Plan on improving:

-- 🌓 Add a light and dark theme for users toggle
+- 🌓 Add a light and dark theme for users toggle.
+- 💬 Add a comment button next to the like button for users to comment.
 - 🔐 Demo Login System: Create a new login.html page with username + password form.

 Create a Demo User credentials (e.g., demoUser / 1234)